Turkish Airlines plane evacuated due to tyre fire after landing in Kathmandu

 File Photo - AFP

-A minor fire has broken out on a Turkish Airlines flight that landed on Monday in Nepal's capital of Kathmandu, authorities said, forcing the closure of the airport for an hour until it was brought under control.
+A tyre of a Turkish Airlines plane caught fire after it landed on Monday in Nepal's capital of Kathmandu, authorities said, forcing the closure of the airport for an hour.

-"The fire broke out in the right rear tyre of the aircraft...the fire was doused and the plane was towed to the taxiway...it is grounded," Bhul said.
+"The fire broke out in the right rear tyre of the aircraft ...
+The fire was doused and the plane was towed to the taxiway ...
+It is grounded," Bhul said.

 More from International